chamorajg/Final-GSoC-Report/README.md

 * [My GSoC weekly report for week 10](https://lists.debian.org/debian-outreach/2018/07/msg00084.html)
 * [My GSoC weekly report for week 11](https://lists.debian.org/debian-outreach/2018/07/msg00109.html)
 * [My GSoC weekly report for week 12](https://lists.debian.org/debian-outreach/2018/08/msg00056.html)
 ***
+---
+# Current Work and Future Contributions :-
+I am now currently working on android-platform-frameworks-compile where my mentors have suggested me to divide the package into two :-
+1.android-platform-frameworks-compile-libbcc
+2.android-platform-frameworks-compile-slang
+So I am now working on resolving the circular dependency between the two and updating them simulataneously.
+I currently have Job placement exams going on in my university from the past one week , So I couldn’t focus more towards my work as I was preparing for it.
+I have reported this issue to my mentors.
+As soon as the exams get over I would like to complete frameworks-compile and all the remaining packages to be packaged before finally updating to android version P. I would like to contribute to debian irrespective of this program.
+I would like to continue my work with debian for a long time from now.
+Thank You GSoC for this opportunity and Thank you mentors (Kai-Chung-Yun, Hans-Christoph-Steiner and Chirayu Desai) and Thanks Debian for this wonderful three months.

+# Happy Open Sourcing :)
+***